xapian/xapian/xapian-applications/omega/docs/overview.rst

    by default as a drop down box.
  * inc/anyallradio - Provides a choice of matching "any" or "all" terms by default as radio buttons.
- * toptermsjs - Provides some Javascript used by the topterms template.
+ * toptermsjs - Provides some JavaScript used by the topterms template.

 Document data construction
 ==========================